SHAUN AMYOT → BALLET

-He is also a member of the Gypsy Swing Dance Band who performed for the first time in 2015 at the Rialto Theater for a public of swing dancers (produced by the swing dance school Cat’s Corner).
+He was a member of the Gypsy Swing Dance Band which performed at the Rialto Theater (2015) for an audience of swing dancers, and at the Cat’s Corner swing dance school (2016).

 Robert Swerdlow has been an active member of the artistic community for over fifty years where he has contributed as an accompanist, composer, lyricist, producer and director.
 His musicals, dance compositions and theatre pieces have been performed by major companies and artists in North America and Europe.
-As an accompanist, Robert has worked with The National Ballet of Canada (and Canada’s National Ballet School), Ballet B.C., Les Ballets Jazz, The Royal Winnipeg Ballet, La La La Human Steps, American Ballet Theatre, New York City Ballet, Paris Opera, Monte Carlo Classic Ballet, as well as with such international notables as Martha Graham, Merce Cunnigham, Alexandra Danilova, Anthony Tudor, Roland Petit and Agnes de Mille.
+As an accompanist, he has worked with The National Ballet of Canada, The National Ballet School, Ballet BC, Les Ballets Jazz, The Royal Winnipeg, Alberta Ballet, La La La Human Steps, American Ballet Theatre, New York City Ballet, Paris Opera, Metropolitan Opera Dance Co., Tokyo Ballet, San Francisco Ballet, The Joffrey, Monte Carlo Classic Ballet, Les Grands Ballets Canadiens and Ottawa Ballet, where he was director of development and resident composer.